-(e) For FSS contracts, verify the contractor is currently in compliance with GSAR clause 552.238-77, Submission and Distribution of Authorized Federal Supply Schedule Price Lists.
+(e) For FSS contracts, verify the contractor is currently in compliance with GSAR clause 552.238-77 Submission and Distribution of Authorized Federal Supply Schedule (FSS) Price Lists., Submission and Distribution of Authorized Federal Supply Schedule Price Lists.

-(f) If applicable, verify that the contractor's subcontracting plan goals have been reviewed and approved (inclusive of any amendments) and review the contractor's performance and compliance under the subcontracting plan (see FAR $\underline{19.705-6}$ and $\underline{19.706}$ , and $\underline{519.706}$ ).
+(f) If applicable, verify that the contractor's subcontracting plan goals have been reviewed and approved (inclusive of any amendments) and review the contractor's performance and compliance under the subcontracting plan (see FAR 19.705-6 and 19.706, and 519.706 Responsibilities of the cognizant administrative contracting officer.).